Protect yourself against the most common cancer in the USA and worldwide.

-UV (ultraviolet) light exposure is one such modifiable, behavioral major risk factor for development of skin cancer.
+UV (ultraviolet) light exposure is one such modifiable behavioral risk factor for the development of skin cancer.
 In the United States, skin cancer is the most frequent cancer type, with more than 5.4 million cases identified annually.
 Most skin cancers are not melanomas.
 The primary risk factor for melanoma and non-melanoma skin cancers is exposure to ultraviolet (UV) light, including sunlight and tanning beds, with the risk growing with the amount of exposure.
-It doesn't matter whether your skin is pale, dark, or somewhere in between as anybody can develop skin cancer.
+It doesn't matter whether your skin is pale, dark, or somewhere in between; anybody can develop skin cancer.

 Basal cell cancer and squamous cell cancer are the two most prevalent types of skin cancer.

-Basal cell cancers start in the top layer of the skin (epidermis) and are related to sun exposure.
+Basal cell cancers start in the top layer of the skin (the epidermis) and are related to sun exposure.
 These slow-growing cancers usually develop in sun-exposed areas, especially the face, head, and neck.
-Although basal cell cancer seldom spreads towards other areas of the body, it can infiltrate surrounding tissues.
+Although basal cell cancer seldom spreads to other areas of the body, it can infiltrate surrounding tissues.
 Basal cell carcinoma might reappear in the same location on the skin if it is not entirely eradicated.
-People who have had basal cell carcinomas on their skin are more likely to acquire new ones in other places of their bodies.
+People who have had basal cell carcinomas on their skin are more likely to acquire new ones in other parts of their bodies.

 Those who have ever used tanning beds have a 83% increased risk of developing squamous cell carcinoma and a 29 % increased risk of developing basal cell carcinoma.